click here to go direct to the translation

 Because the modern day Western Mind is less mired in manmade tradition and human pride (it has less cultural pride as baggage); it is showing signs of greater openness and flexibility in receiving the essence teachings of Raj and Hatha Yoga.

 When a human being has aligned up their physical body, energy body, mind, emotions, and transcognitive (non-dual) awareness to be in resonance with santana dharma, a deep spiritual shift is experienced -- one experiences self confidence and`embodies eternal dharma -- the yogi becomes a dharmi and manifests that spontaneously and naturally.
 Such is called sahaj samadhi by the learned.
+There one's will has merged completely with universal will and what is expressed is none other than dharma, moral courage, and integrity.
+Here there is no need to discuss moral, enthusiasm, passion, or compassion as all boundaries have become pierced and broken asunder.

 As an all inclusive reality Sanatana Dharma is not dependent upon artifice or even the human species in order to exist let alone any one of man's religions.
 Rather it existed from before the very beginning and never ends, yet it is clothed in creation/evolution when we learn to see with naked awareness.
 It can be called dharma -- the true nature of Reality.
 Philosophers can fill books "about" it, but one thing is for sure it is beyond ownership of any one person, group, religion, nationality, province, cult, or guardian race, albeit many have claimed exclusive ownership.
 It can not be grasped by the human intellect, yet it can be intimately experienced.